kielabokkie/laravel-conceal/README.md

 ## Usage

-Use the defaults configuration to conceal the password:
+Use the default configuration to conceal the password:

 ```php
 $data = [